 Why do so many franchises fail?

-Opinions expressed by Entrepreneur contributors are their own.There are three main reasons why new franchises fail.
+I'm considering opening my own franchise and want to be aware of the most common mistakes.There are three main reasons why new franchises fail.
 Avoid these and you'll greatly increase your chances for success.

 1. Capital Issues